Faezehabibi/pc_tutorial/receptive_field.md

    This prediction of neurons response made based on the prior assumption (generalizatin of the stimuli to CRF) can have several effects on the neuron's activity.
 Depending on the type of deviation, the extra-classical receptive field effect can be grouped as below:

-    > "A vigorous response to an stimuli within the neuron's classical receptive field that was most likely to activate the neuron is reduced or eliminated when the same stimulus extends beyond the neuron’s classical receptive field (RF)"
-    > [Rao & Ballard, 1999]